phaustin/a405_2024/notebooks/assign4_midterm_sols.md

 - The LCL and $\theta_e$ of the environment and the cloudy air.
 -  The temperature and liquid water mixing ratio (g/kg) of the mixture at 700 hPa

+- The LCL and  $\theta_e$ of the environment and the cloudy air.  - From the  figure:    - environment LCL=530 hPa, cloud LCL=800 hPa    - environment  $\theta_e$ =323.4 K,
+    - cloud  $\theta_2$=332 K
+    - The LCL, $r_T$ and  $\theta_e$ of the 50/50 mixture mixture  - A 50/50 mixture has $r_T$ = 6.5 g/kg
+    and $\theta_e$=327.8 K and an LCL of 675 hPa
+- The temperature and liquid water mixing ratio (g/kg) of the mixture at 700 hPa  - At 700 hPa the mixture has a temperature of 4.7  C, the saturated vapor mixing ratio is bigger than 6.5 g/kg so there is no liquid water in the mixture.

 +++

 ```{figure} images/page2_mix.jpg